 - Your AED(s) – make, model, serial number and date of purchase

-- Names of personnel in your organization trained in CPR and AED (While we recognize that most entities make AEDs publicly available, there should be at least a core of personnel in your organization trained in CPR and AED.)
+- Once your device is registered, you will be able to enter the names of personnel in your organization trained in CPR and AED (While we recognize that most entities make AEDs publicly available, there should be at least a core of personnel in your organization trained in CPR and AED.)

 - Acknowledgement that the local ambulance service and the local dispatch center have been contacted about your program.
 Download Form Here

-Regular maintenance is required as batteries and AED pads expire and AED units do not always stay charged.
+Regular maintenance is required as AED units do not always stay charged, batteries and AED pads expire.
 AED checks (generally no less than monthly) are an important element of your operations.
 Keep records of all maintenance performed.

 For any questions or assistance on registering, please feel free to contact:

 Janet Trethewey at Jtrethewey@mt.gov or call 406-444-0442.
 Our main office phone number is (406) 444-3895